iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Metric Space Introduction.md

 ---
 ### **Topologies**

 There are a lot of things related to the the topologies for Metric Spaces.
+See [[Topology of Metric Space]] for more information.

 ---